-Although not as common, teens can also experience symptoms of atrial fibrillation.
+Although not as common, teens can also have symptoms of atrial fibrillation.
 It can be a single, isolated event or a sign of an underlying condition if repeated episodes follow.

 “Unlike in adult patients, it is extremely rare to be diagnosed during a routine evaluation.
 Pediatric patients are almost always symptomatic with palpitations prior to a serious event such as cardiac arrest,” says Steven Fishberger, MD, a pediatric cardiologist at the NYU Langone Medical Center.

-Page tells WebMD that younger patients with normal hearts who experience an isolated incident of atrial fibrillation symptoms are less likely to have the risk factors that can lead to stroke.
+Page says younger patients with normal hearts who experience an isolated incident of atrial fibrillation symptoms are less likely to have the risk factors that can lead to stroke.

 A single event of AFib for an otherwise healthy heart can be triggered by drug or alcohol use, or even exercise.
 Frequently, a teen will describe a sensation of the heart beating rapidly or chest pain and abdominal pain, Fishberger says.